rlemaigre/Easy-DnD/README.md

 * `reorder` : emitted when the user reorders the list.
 If no listener is provided for this event, the list cannot be reordered.

 Comparing to the Drop component, there are five more slots :
 * `item` : used to render each list item.
-It has two properties, `item` and `reorder`.
+It has three properties, `item` , `index` and `reorder`.
 Reorder is true when the item is the one subject to reordering. **Don't forget to provide a key for the content of this slot !!**
 * `feedback` : used to render a placeholder to show the position where the new item would be inserted if the drag operation ended at the current mouse position.
 It has two properties : `type` and `data`. **Don't forget to provide a key for the content of this slot !!**
 * `reordering-drag-image` : defines the drag image to be used when reordering the list (see drag image section above).
 * `reordering-feedback` : used to control the feedback used during reordering